 - Noise and energy: submersible pumps are quieter than inline pumps

-A good tubing option is the No products found. – it’s durable, flexible, safe for fish and plants, and resists algae growth.
+A good tubing option is the No products found. – it’s durable, flexible, and safe for fish and plants, and resists algae growth.

 This, my friends, is your easy button.
 Gifting an aquarium kit to a novice aquarist is a no-brainer.
-It’s basically a collection of fish keeping supplies that offers the bare essentials in keeping fish.
+It’s basically a collection of fish-keeping supplies that offers the bare essentials in keeping fish.
 These are perfect as a whole gift set because you won’t have to buy everything separately.
 I go into detail about the best aquarium kits here, but a few things to consider when purchasing one are:

-- Acrylic or glass: aquarists highly recommend getting glass tanks because they last longer and they don’t scratch as easily as acrylic.
-If you’re looking for a tank with a funky shape, then you’ll likely need to get an acrylic.
+- Acrylic or glass: aquarists highly recommend getting glass tanks because they last longer and don’t scratch as easily as acrylic.
+If you’re looking for a tank with a funky shape, then you’ll likely need to get acrylic.

 - Size, shape, and fish: the shape, size, and whether or not it has a filter are things to look at when getting a kit.
 If it’s for a goldfish or betta, then a small one will do.
-But for a few small fish or more variety, then definitely opt in for the larger tanks.
+But for a few small fish or more variety, then definitely opt-in for the larger tanks.